cnewfeldt/manager-readme/README.md

 Note:

 * If matters are not going well, I am always open to making it right.
 Any concerns are absolutely recoverable, and recovering from difficult periods builds trust.
-You’ve proven that you accept feedback, acknowledge your role in the situation, and are willing and capable of changing, growing, and improving.
+If you can accept feedback, acknowledge your role in the situation, and are willing and capable of changing, growing, and improving, any matter of performance can be worked out.

 ## References
 * [Manager README - original](https://matthewnewkirk.com/2017/09/20/share-your-manager-readme/)